Last Night of Amore

 Last Night of Amore (L’ultima notte di Amore) is a 2023 Italian crime thriller film written and directed by Andrea Di Stefano.
 The film starring Pierfrancesco Favino, Linda Caridi, Antonio Gerardi, Francesco Di Leva, and Camilla Semino Favro, depicts the story of Franco Amore, who is writing his farewell speech on the night of his retirement.
-But, who knew that night will turn out to be the longest and most difficult of his entire professional life.
+Nobody knew, though, that night would turn out to be the longest and most difficult of his entire professional life.

-It is selected at the 73rd Berlin International Film Festival in Berlinale Special Gala, where it had its world premiere on 24 February 2023.
-It is scheduled for release in cinemas on 9 March 2023.
+It was selected for the 73rd Berlin International Film Festival in the Berlinale Special Gala, where it had its world premiere on 24 February 2023.
+It was released in cinemas on 9 March 2023.
+The film was shortlisted for submission to 96th Academy Awards as Italian entry for Best International Feature Film in September 2023.